ARM-software/CMSIS-DSP/ComputeGraph/README.md

 If you have declared new nodes in `graph.py` then you'll need to provide an implementation.

-More details and explanations can be found in the documentation for the examples:
+More details and explanations can be found in the documentation for the examples.
+The first example is giving all the details about the Python and C++ sides of the tool:

 * [Example 1 : how to describe a simple graph](documentation/example1.md)
 * [Example 2 : More complex example with delay and CMSIS-DSP](documentation/example2.md)
 * [Example 3 : Working example with CMSIS-DSP and FFT](documentation/example3.md)
 * [Example 4 : Same as example 3 but with the CMSIS-DSP Python wrapper](documentation/example4.md)

+Examples 5 and 6 are showing how to use the CMSIS-DSP MFCC with a synchronous data flow.

+Example 7 is communicating with OpenModelica.
+The Modelica model (PythonTest) in the example is implementing a Larsen effect.

+Example 8 is showing how to define a new custom datatype for the IOs of the nodes.
+Example 8 is also demonstrating a new feature where an IO can be connected up to 3 inputs and the static scheduler will automatically generate duplicate nodes.

 ## Cyclo static scheduling